| | | | |

 • Spread the minced garlic and dry onion soup mix over the steak.

-• Cut the carrots in half lengthwise and then cut them into 3-inch to 4-inch lengths.
+• Peel the carrots and cut them in half lengthwise, and then cut them into 3-inch to 4-inch lengths.
 Scatter them over the beef.

 • Peel the potatoes and cut them into 2-inch chunks.
 Or scrub baby potatoes.
 Arrange them over the beef and carrots.